davelunt/NemaTree/docs/tree_formatting.md

 Default output is html.
 Using the config you can also save in other file formats, eg .png or .svg.

-If you need to make modifications the best way to get complete control over formatting is to take the `results/iqtree/<sample_name>.treefile` produced by IQ-tree and to optimse it using toytree outside of the workflow.
+I have moved many image settings to the config file, investigate these.
+You will be able to change the colours, set the image size etc. I think you will have enough control to format a publication ready image.

-You will be able to change the colours, set the image size etc.
+If you need to make more modifications the best way to get complete control over formatting is to take the `results/iqtree/<sample_name>.treefile` produced by IQ-tree and to optimse it using toytree python package outside of the workflow.

 Many options can be copied from `workflow/scripts/toytree.py`, `.../toytreref.py` or you can use the toytree documentation at https://toytree.readthedocs.io